bug400/asm71/README.md

 Compatibility
 -------------

-ASM71 was tested on LINUX, Windows 10 and Mac OS/X.
+ASM71 was tested on LINUX, Windows 10 and macOS.

 INSTALLATION
 ------------

-To compile ASM71 you need the Free Pascal Compiler: http://www.freepascal.org for the destination platform.
-See INSTALL for further details.
+The [release](https://github.com/bug400/asm71/releases) section provides precompiled binaries for LINUX (32 and 64bit), Windows (32 bit and 64bit) and MacOS.

-The [release](https://github.com/bug400/asm71/releases) section provides precompiled binaries for LINUX (32 and 64bit), Windows (32 bit) and Mac OS/X.
+See the [Installation Instructions](https://github.com/bug400/asm71/blob/master/INSTALL.md) how to install.

 License
 -------